maiko254/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-print_rev.c - Function that prints a string, in reverse, followed by a new line.

 5-rev_string.c - Function that reverses a string.

+6-puts2.c - Function that prints every other character of a string, starting with the first character, followed by a new line.